regorxxx/ajquery-xxx/_readme.txt

 	(****) IT'S MANDATORY TO DISABLE 'ALWAYS SEND NEW FILES TO PLAYIST' 'AT PREFERENCES/SHELL INTEGRATION', ¡otherwise the commands will be sent to the wrong playlist!.
 See 'img\_doc\always_send_new_files.jpg' image.

 *** Release history 2022
+	05 March  0.93
+		add:	Playlist locks are now shown on the status bar (requires foo_httpcontrol v0.97.24);
+		fix:	Some actions not working properly due to type mismatch (for ex. switching playlists);

+*** Release history 2022
 	14 Sept  0.92